asgharkapk/BPSR-ZDPS/README.md

 #### User Interface

+`Show Class Icons In Meters`
+- By default class icons will be shown next to players in the meters.
+This setting allows you to hide them if you wish.

 `Color Class Icons By Role Type`
 - Class icons in the Meters can be either colored by their role (Tank/Healer/DPS) or white like the rest of the text.